meavia-jing/sBlot/Documentation/Sblot Documentation.md

 3. DIC plots
 4. Pie plots

 Before plotting, users need to provide a config file (config_plot.JSON) where they define the plotting setup and specify the file path to the sBayes results ([Part 2.1](#configresult)) and the data used for analysis ([Part 2.2](#configdata)).
-More details about how to plot different types of diagrams are given below.
+More details about how to plot different types of figures are given below.

 ### 1.1 Maps <a name="map"></a>
 Maps show the posetrior distribution of clusters in geographic space.
 Maps can include
-	- the spatial location of the sites (i.e. languages) as points
+	- the spatial location of the sites (e.g. languages) as points
-	- their assignment to clusters (i.e. contact areas) as colored dots, lines, or inverse distance weighted (IDW) interpolation,
+	- their assignment to clusters (e.g. contact areas) as colored dots, lines, or inverse distance weighted (IDW) interpolation,
-	- their assignment to confunders (i.e. a langauge family) as colored polygons.
+	- their assignment to confunders (e.g. a langauge family) as colored polygons.

 Users can also add different legend items, a basemap and an overview map (see example in **Figure 1**).